 In demand as an opera conductor, Ms. Mälkki made her debut at the Vienna State Opera in February 2018 leading Gottfried von Einem’s Dantons Tod, directed by Josef Ernst Köpplinger.
 In recent seasons she made her debut at the Metropolitan Opera, conducting the company premiere of Kaija Saariaho’s L’amour de loin; and returned to the Opéra National de Paris in for the world premiere of Luca Francesconi’s new opera Trompe-la-Mort.
 Ms. Mälkki previously collaborated with Mr. Francesconi on Quartett, and in 2011 became the first woman to conduct a production at Teatro alla Scala, Milan; she returned to conduct at La Scala in 2014.

 A former student at the Sibelius Academy, Ms. Mälkki studied with Jorma Panula and Leif Segerstam.
 Prior to her conducting studies, she had a successful career as a cellist and from 1995 to 1998 was one of the principals of the Gothenburg Symphony.
-In June 2010 she was elected a Fellow of the Royal Academy of Music in London and is also a member of the Royal Swedish Academy of Music.
-In 2011, Ms. Mälkki was awarded the Pro Finlandia Medal of the Order of the Lion of Finland, one of Finland’s highest honors, and in 2016 was made a Chevalier of the Legion of Honor in France.
-She was recently named Musical America’s 2017 Conductor of the Year.
+She has been elected a Fellow of the Royal Academy of Music in London and is also a member of the Royal Swedish Academy of Music.
+Ms. Mälkki has been awarded the Pro Finlandia Medal of the Order of the Lion of Finland, one of Finland’s highest honors; the Nordic Council Music Prize; and was made a Chevalier of the Legion of Honor in France.
+She was named Musical America’s 2017 Conductor of the Year.